-So you want to refinance your mortgage to save money on that monthly payment.
+Are you considering refinancing your mortgage to save money on your current monthly payment?.
 Great!
-Now you just need to figure out which mortgage refinance product to use.
-There are plenty of choices out there.
+Now you just need to figure out which type of mortgage product to use.
+FHA, conventional, subprime and VA are very popular loan products to choose from.
 Which is the best?
 It will depend upon many factors, but we can provide some helpful tips to point you in the right direction in your situation.

 - No credit check usually needed.
-FHA does not require your credit to be checked on an FHA Streamline Refinance.
+FHA does not require your credit to be checked on an FHA Streamline.
 Your individual lender could require it; we recommend that you shop around if you don’t want to have your credit checked.

 - No appraisal needed.
 FHA will use your old appraisal.